Cepher-Bible/Kjv-Style-Covenant-Just/OTHER-WRITINGS/PROPHETIC-METAL-TARGUM/PRAYER-BOOKS/MARK’S-VALLEY-PRAYER.md

 I have drunk wormwood and called it wisdom.
 I have spun excuses in Your cup
 and pretended the dross was doctrine.
-I have treated You like a dog on a leash —
+I have treated You poorly,
 faithful when convenient,
 forgiving when demanded,
 silent when I needed silence to hide.